 Again, Blooom is easy to hop on, and it is free to try.
 In fact, anyone with a 401(k)-retirement plan is eligible for Blooom’s free analysis service.

 The process is fairly easy and would only require setting up a Blooom account and linking a retirement plan account.
-The service will prompt you with your current fees and assets alongside its recommendations on how to improve them.
+The service will calculate your current fees and expected returns, then show its recommendations on how to improve them.

-What you will see after trying this free analysis are the recommended values of stocks and bonds.
-This is a good way to have a firsthand taste of what Blooom can offer, and the best thing about it is that you can do it without registering for a paid account.
+Blooom offers a free trial period where you can see for yourself exactly what they offer.
+This is a good way to have a firsthand taste of Blooom, and the best thing about it is that you can do it without registering for a paid account.